yan-soon/tp/docs/DeveloperGuide.md

 The `science` command allows users to view all available Science modules available on the Computer Science curriculum.

-When the command is executed, a list of all available Science modules will be displayed on the `Command Line Display`.
+When the command is executed, a list of all available Science modules will be displayed on the `Result Display`.

 This is achieved by tapping into the `RequiredCommandStorage` class to extract and parse the Science modules, while the `ScienceCommand` class handles the logic of displaying the modules.
-This command is separated from the `required` command to avoid cluttering of the `Command Line Display`.
+This command is separated from the `required` command to avoid cluttering of the `Result Display`.

 As with all operations in GradPad, the `ScienceCommand` class handles the execution of `science` operations.